zhullyb/monyhar/monyhar/docs/updating_clang_format_binaries.md

 # Updating Clang format binaries

-Instructions on how to update the [clang-format binaries](clang_format.md) that come with a checkout of Chromium.
+Instructions on how to update the [clang-format binaries](clang_format.md) that come with a checkout of Monyhar.

 ## Prerequisites

 You'll need a Windows machine, a Linux machine, and a Mac; all capable of building clang-format.
 You'll also need permissions to upload to the appropriate google storage bucket.
-Chromium infrastructure team members have this, and others can be granted the permission based on need.
+Monyhar infrastructure team members have this, and others can be granted the permission based on need.
 Talk to ncarter or hinoka about getting access.